 There are a number of books that address the unique ecosystem of the family office.
 Any discussion of family office administration has to consider the complex relationships between elder and rising generations, trustees and beneficiaries, advisors and family members.
 The following books are not the only books on the subject, nor are they ranked in any particular order of importance.
-We have a stack of new books on the subject waiting to be read…expect an update list next year!
+We are constantly reading new books–these are current favorites, but expect a periodically updated list!

 Complete Family Wealth, 2nd Ed. by Hughes, Massenzio, and Whittaker